The Story of My Wife (film): Production

 Milán Füst's novel, The Story of My Wife, was one of Enyedi's favorites when she was a teenager, which led her to adapt it into a film.
 In February 2018, it was announced Léa Seydoux had joined the cast of the film, with Ildikó Enyedi directing from a screenplay she wrote.
 Monika Mécs, Maren Ade, Jonas Dornbach, Janine Jackowski, Flaminio Zadra, Pilar Saavedra Perrotta producing under their Inforg-M&M Film, Komplizen Film and Palosanto Films banners, respectively.
 In April 2019, it was announced Gijs Naber, Louis Garrel, Josef Hader, Sergio Rubini and Jasmine Trinca had joined the cast of the film.

 The dialogue is primarily in English because in the 1920s English was the primary language in the shipping industry.

-Filming began on April 8 and in Hamburg, Budapest, and Malta.
+Filming began on 8 April 2019 and in Hamburg, Budapest, and Malta.

 Release

 In February 2020, it was announced Rai Cinema, Mozinet, Pyramide Distribution and Almonde would distribute the film in Italy, Hungary, France, and Germany, respectively.
+But the film was delayed due to the COVID-19 pandemic in Europe.

-The Story of My Wife had its world premiere at the Cannes Film Festival on 14 July 2021.
-It is scheduled to be released in Hungary on 23 September 2021. and in Germany on 14 October 2021. and in France on 12 January 2022, by Pyramide Distribution.
-The film will have its North American Premiere at the 2021 Toronto International Film Festival.
+The Story of My Wife had its world premiere at the 2021 Cannes Film Festival on 14 July.
+It had its North American Premiere at the 2021 Toronto International Film Festival.

+It was theatrically released in Hungary by Mozinet on 23 September, in Germany by Alamode Film on 14 October, and in France by Pyramide Distribution on 12 January 2022.